So what’s ‘Celtic’?

-While the academic definition of the word generally refers specifically to language, and those groups who speak a Celtic language, it's not so easy to define the word in practical terms.
-Regardless of whether or not people are fluent, or knowledgeable of a Celtic language at all, there are many today who identify as Celtic for a variety of reasons - either because of their heritage and/or upbringing within a Celtic country or community, in the Diaspora, or because a group or individual has adopted the term because of their deep, heartfelt connection to the Celts.
-This latter group is often referred to as so-called 'Cardiac Celts' - people who, in their heart of hearts feel Celtic - and is particularly relevant to spiritual communities as a whole, either Celtic Christians or Celtic Pagans.4
+While the academic definition of the word ‘Celtic’ generally refers specifically to language, and those groups who speak (or spoke) a Celtic language, it’s not so easy to define the word in practical terms.
+Regardless of whether or not people are fluent, or knowledgeable of a Celtic language at all, there are many today who identify as being Celtic for a variety of reasons – either because of their heritage and/or upbringing within a Celtic country or community, in the Diaspora, or because a group or individual has adopted the term because of their deep, heartfelt connection to the Celts.
+This latter group is often referred to as so-called ‘Cardiac Celts’ – people who, in their heart of hearts feel Celtic – and this latter definition is particularly relevant to spiritual communities as a whole, either Celtic Christians or Celtic Pagans and Polytheists.4

 The pre-Christian Celts didn’t write about their beliefs or practices – in fact, Julius Caesar wrote that the Gaulish druids felt that it was ‘improper’ for such things to be put in writing, and we can only assume that this was the same in places like Ireland and Britain.5 This means we don’t have anything explicit about their beliefs in any great detail from the people themselves, as other reconstructionist groups might.